 A better resolution image is loaded if you click on the image location icon or if the OpenStreetCam panel is maximized.

-The JOSM plugin is work on progress, we are working on improving the usability and plan to add new features from time to time.
+The JOSM plugin is a work in progress, we are working on improving the usability and plan to add new features from time to time.

 Have fun improving the map by using OpenStreetCam images!